infiniflow/infinity/docs/build_from_source.md

 ## Prerequisites

 A RAM of 16GB is advised to properly build the project.
-If your machine does not have much memory capacity, ensure that there is a minimum of 6GB of RAM and limit the number of ninja parallel compilation jobs to one:
+If your machine does not have that much memory capacity, ensure that there is a minimum of 6GB of RAM and limit the number of ninja parallel compilation jobs to one:

 ```shell
 ninja -j1